Abhyush15/Tic-Tac-Toe/README.md

 A simple html and Javascript based Tic-Tac-Toe or X-O game.

 ## Installation
-Clone or download the repository.
+Clone/download the repository or just open tic-tac-toe.txt file and copy the code.